 A non-Tesla car is parked in a Supercharger stall, what should I do?

-Most Supercharger stalls are reserved for Tesla charging but some stalls allow general parking.
-Please be aware of stall signage and if a non-Tesla vehicle is blocking a Supercharger stall for greater than the posted time limits, please notify us at (877) 798-3752 (international phone numbers).
+Most Supercharger stalls are reserved for Tesla charging but some stalls allow for time restricted general parking.
+Please be aware of stall signage and if a non-Tesla vehicle is blocking a reserved Supercharger stall, please notify us at CustomerSupport@tesla.com

 Is it okay to Supercharge in the rain and snow?